lysevi/dariadb/README.md

   - memory - all values stored in memory and dropped to disk when memory limit is ended.
   - cache - all values stored in memory with async writes to disk.
 * LSM-like storage struct with three layers:
-  - Memory cache or Append-only files layer, for fast write speed and crash-safety(if strategy is 'fast write').
+  - Memory cache or Append-only files layer, for fast write speed and crash-safety(if strategy is 'wal').
   - Old values stored in compressed block for better disk space usage.
 * High write speed:
   -  as embedded engine - to disk - 2.5 - 3.5 millions values per second to disk